Education Abroad COVID-19 Information and Resources

 Per the UT Austin campus Coronavirus (COVID-19) Resource page the following applies to education abroad students.

-Current UT System policy states that all international travel must be essential and is considered High Risk through December 31, 2021.
+Current UT System policy states that all international travel must be essential and is considered High Risk and will remain as such until the World Health Organization rescinds the declaration of a global health pandemic.
 All countries are currently included in the “restricted regions" list.
-Therefore, all university-related international travel requests (business, educational, medical, research, presentations, conferences, competitions, etc.) for summer and fall 2021 must be reviewed and approved by the International Oversight Committee (IOC).
-Restricted Regions requests require Dean/VP and Chair approval.
+Therefore, all university-related international travel requests (business, educational, medical, research, presentations, conferences, competitions, etc.) must be reviewed and approved by the International Oversight Committee (IOC).
 For more information on the steps to obtain approval for international travel, follow the International Travel Process.